 Hawthorne was officially declared dead the day of the mission.
 Afterwards, his remains were recovered.
 Postwar, his remains were transported to the United States for permanent burial at Rock Island National Cemetery at section E site 246.

-This aircraft crashed into a ditch.
-During the 1980s, the wreckage of this aircraft was rediscovered by villagers while clearing land for a new garden.
+This aircraft crashed into a ditch and broke into pieces.
+During the 1980s, the wreckage was rediscovered by villagers while clearing land for a new garden.
 The aircraft has a large "7" painted in yellow on the tail.
 This is possibly from serial number "212711" or possibly a digit from one of the squadron numbers assigned.

 Justin Taylan visited the site in 2003:

 "Villagers talk about several bones [part of skull and arm bone] found at the site.
 They took the bones and buried them in village cemetery.
 I left them with a U. S. flag for the grave that they were happy to accept it."

 "I found the USAAF serial number stamped into a cowl panel beside the manufacture number.
 This is quite rare.
 I have only seen it once before, on the F-4 41-2140.
 I suspect it was stamped in theatre upon arrival and the practice was discontinued as more and more P-38's started to arrive.
 I have the individual aircraft card for this aircraft.
 It was officially written off on the 23rd of January 1944 as Converted Missing Enemy Action.
 I suspect the reference to missing enemy action refers to the immediate lack of access to the crash site due jungle and remoteness and the fact the loss occurred in a combat zone.
 The land owner is expecting his friend Rob back this week to collect the wreckage which he has already signed over."

 "There are still living relatives in the Hastings MI area including myself.
 My step son Tyler Kerr is researching Martin's death on behalf of the family."